-Grants.gov is a federal system required to be utilized by agencies to receive and process extramural grant applications.
-Full applications may only be submitted to Grants.gov after submission of a pre-application through eBRAP.
+Grants.gov (https://grants.gov) is a federal system that must be used by funding agencies to announce extramural grant applications.
+Full applications for CDMRP funding opportunities can only be submitted to Grants.gov after submission of a pre-application through eBRAP.